leonelmerino/leonelmerino.github.io/_pages/about.md

   - /about.html
 ---

+Leonel Merino is an Assistant Professor at the [School of Design](https://diseno.uc.cl) and the [School of Engineering](https://www.ing.puc.cl/) of the Pontificia Universidad Católica de Chile, since 2021.

+Since 2020, he is a member of the steering committee of [VISSOFT](https://vissoft.info/), the leading international conference in software visualization.
+His research interests lie at the intersection of the use of virtual and augmented reality, software engineering, human-computer interaction, data visualization and evaluations with users.

+Since 2018 he was a Postdoctoral Research Fellow at the Visualization Research Center ([VISUS](http://visus.uni-stuttgart.de/)), Universitaet Stuttgart.

+From 2014 to 2018, he worked as a Research Assistant at the Software Composition Group ([SCG](http://scg.unibe.ch/)) and obtained a PhD degree in Computer Science at Universitaet Bern.

-Leonel Merino is a postdoctoral researcher in the [Visualization Research Center](http://visus.uni-stuttgart.de) in the University of Stuttgart.
-He completed his B.Sc. in the University of Chile in 2006.
-He received his M.Sc. from the [École des Mines de Nantes](https://web.imt-atlantique.fr/x-info/emoose/) and [Vrije Universiteit Brussel](http://soft.vub.ac.be/soft/) in 2008.
-He obtained his PhD in Computer Science from the [University of Bern](http://scg.unibe.ch/) in 2018 under the supervision of Prof. Dr. Oscar Nierstrasz.
+He worked as a Project Engineer at [ENTEL](https://entel.cl/) between 2009 and 2014.
+Previously, he received a Master's degree in Computer Science, in the EMOOSE program, from the [École des Mines de Nantes](https://web.imt-atlantique.fr/x-info/emoose/) and [Vrije Universiteit Brussel](http://soft.vub.ac.be/soft/), in 2008.

+He obtained a B.Sc. degree in Engineering Sciences and the Professional Degree of Civil Engineer in Computer Science from the [University of Chile](https://dcc.uchile.cl/), in 2006.

 Program Chair
 ======
+  - VISSOFT 2021 - Program Co-Chair (9th IEEE Working Conference on Software Visualization — Luxembourg City, Luxembourg, September 27 -- 28, 2021)
   - VISSOFT 2020 - NIER/Tool Demo Track (8th IEEE Working Conference on Software Visualization — Adelaide, Australia, September 28 -- 29, 2020)
+  - NIP 2020 - (First International Workshop on New Interfaces for Programming — Porto, Portugal, March 24, 2020)
   - VISSOFT 2019 - Artifact Evaluation Committee (7th IEEE Working Conference on Software Visualization — Clevelando, OH, USA, September 30 -- October 1, 2019)

 Program Committee